Learn to get organized with intent, start a routine, and get your family involved to finally break the clutter cycle.

-Every January you spend weeks purging your stuff, buying every basket in the aisle at Target, making cute little labels, and color coordinating your closet.
-You put everything in it’s own container, line up all your bathroom supplies, and perfectly stack every single towel in the house.
-And by March it’s a freaking disaster.
+Every January, you spend weeks purging your stuff, buying every basket in the aisle at Target, making cute little labels, and color coordinating your closet.
+You put everything in its own container, line up all your bathroom supplies, and perfectly stack every single towel in the house.
+By March, it’s a freaking disaster.

 What’s the deal?
 Why can’t you keep things organized?
 Let me let you in on a secret.
 You’re doing it all wrong.

 Putting everything in separate little cups in the bathroom, grouping pantry items by expiration date, organizing office supplies by importance…none of that matters if you’re the only person that knows about it.
 You can organize your house all day long, but unless everyone else that lives in it knows, understands, and agrees to your system, it’s going to go right back to the mess you started with in a month’s time.

 Sure, you organized it all.
 But organization can only go so far.
 Your house is only so big.
 You may have spent an entire weekend categorizing your closet, but the first time you do a full load of laundry, things never end up where they were before.
 By really cutting down on your stuff, you won’t need to organize it anymore.
 Everything will have a home and a space to belong.
 There will be no need to organize your pens by color, ink type, and preferred paper.
 You’ll just have a few pens.
 Simple, right?

 Related Post: Why You Can’t Find Anything To Wear In Your Closet